jeffreykegler/hoonlint/misc/whitespace.md

 initial rune-ish's line,
 taken in lexical order and recursively, are siloed.

-A runechild which itself is a tall rune-ish expression is never a silo element -- instead it is broken out into its rune-ish and runechildren, and these are become silo elements in that row.
+A runechild that itself is a tall rune-ish expression is never a silo element -- instead it is broken out into its rune-ish and runechildren, and these are become silo elements in that row.